 , There is no connection to the former Paul Masson Mountain Winery.
 Paul Masson is one of the most successful US brands (see below GAMIT

 ).
-She is also known for a 1970s commercial with Orson Welles (1915-1985), in which the actor promises: "We will sell wine before its time" (We will not sell wine before its time (= maturity) )
+She is also known from a 1970s commercial with Orson Welles (1915-1985) in which the actor promises: "We will sell no wine before its time" )

 .
-The Internet (YouTube) features a notorious "outtake" of the commercial showing Welles in a lumbering, drunk state.
-The head office is in the city of Gonzales Monterey County
+On the Internet (YouTube), a notorious “outtake” (unpublished part) of the commercial can be seen, which shows Welles in a slurping, drunk state.
+The head office is in the city of Gonzales in Monterey County

-, The total vineyard area is around 2,300 hectares.
-Under the label "Paul Masson" a wide range of alcoholic beverages is produced.
-These include liqueurs, brandies, fortified dessert wines in Marsala, Madeira, sherry, and port wine style, sparkling wines, as well as table wines in larger glass bottles and Bag-in-Boxes
+, The total area of vines is around 2,300 hectares.
+A wide range of alcoholic beverages is produced under the "Paul Masson" label.
+These include liqueurs, brandies, fortified dessert wines in Marsala, Madeira, sherry and port style, sparkling wines, as well as table wines in larger glass bottles and Bag-in-Boxes

 , Here are also wines under the label Taylor